icon-project/relayer-docker/README.md

 - [action]: `start`, `stop`, `upgrade`, `verify`, `restart` `logs`
 - [service]: `relayer`, `dashboard`

-When no action is provided, the script will execute arbitrary commands on the relayer service container.
+When no action is provided, the script will execute provided arbitrary commands on the relayer service container.

 When no service is provided, the script will execute the action on both the